 - the physical work environment, including lighting, ventilation, dust, heat and noise

-- the psychological work environment, including overcrowding, deadlines, work arrangements (for example, the effects of shift-work and overtime arrangements), and impairments that affect a person’s behaviour, such as work-related stress and fatigue, and drugs and alcohol
+- the psychological work environment, including overcrowding, deadlines, work arrangements (eg the effects of shift-work and overtime arrangements) and impairments that affect a person’s behaviour, such as work-related stress and fatigue, and drugs and alcohol.

 The health and safety regulations that sit under HSWA cover duties to manage certain work risks.